libretto-ai/openai-ts/README.md

 async function main() {
   patch({
     apiKey: "XXX", // defaults to process.env.PROMPT_API_KEY
-    // You can set this here for in the `create` call:
+    // You can set this here or in the `create` call:
     // promptTemplateName: "my-template-test"
   });
   const openai = new OpenAI({